shubhangisanjay/DataVisualization/README.md

+Documentation contains link to video that explains how to setup Airbyte pipeline and load data into Snowflake.
-This file loads data from snowflake table and creates visualizations.
+.ipynb file loads data from snowflake table and creates visualizations.